-Tokyo’s World-Class Transit System: A Three-Tier Overview
+Tokyo’s World-Class Transit/Shinkansen System: A Three-Tier Overview

 Tokyo is renowned for its technological advancement, and its public transit system is no exception.
-Tokyo’s Transit System is the largest in the world, reflecting Japan’s shinto-centered obsession with cleanliness and efficiency.
+Tokyo’s Transit System is the largest in the world, reflecting Japan’s Shinto-centered obsession with cleanliness and efficiency.
 The three-tier system consists of underground subways, local trains, and Shinkansen bullet trains.
 The railway and Tokyo Metro are renowned for their punctuality, cleanliness, and comprehensiveness.
 Together, these options provide seamless connectivity to almost every corner of the city and its surrounding areas.
 We LOVE the personal high-touch service of Tokyo’s public transportation network and feel this to be just another example of Japan’s service-oriented, forward-thinking culture.

 tokyo-metra